 To trigger the UE to establish a user plane connection between the UE and the LMF, the LMF shall provide the user plane connection information in the UPP-CMI container encapsulated in the DL NAS TRANSPORT message as defined in 3GPP TS 24.501 [4].
 The user plane connection information includes the address of the LMF.

 To obtain the user plane connection information, the UE shall include the user plane positioning request message in the UPP-CMI container encapsulated in the UL NAS TRANSPORT message as defined in 3GPP TS 24.501 [4].

+The LMF can initiate the user plane connection release procedure either via the control plane (see subclause 6.2.2.x) or via the user plane (see subclause 7.3.x).

 The following messages are specified for the user plane connection management: